You only have seconds to grab your reader's attention.

 This edit is a deeper version of an assessment: it concentrates on the story arc, plot, characters, voice and pace – all core ingredients of a good book.
 First I read through the whole manuscript to let it settle in my mind.
 Then I go through page by page, paragraph by paragraph, and note in detail what’s working and what’s not, while providing suggestions on how to fix issues.
 If you haven’t had your manuscript workshopped chapter by chapter, I strongly recommend a developmental edit as it will save you a lot of time and energy if you decide portions need to be rewritten.
 Even the most talented writers redraft their manuscripts several times before submitting to a publisher.

-Copyediting is the art of correcting grammar, spelling and punctuation, deleting redundancies and improving sentence structure/syntax.
+Copyediting is the art of correcting grammar, spelling and punctuation, deleting redundancies and improving syntax.
 It also strengthens vocabulary, reduces wordiness and overuse of adverbs, plus resolves incorrect word usage.
-Copyediting improves the overall pace, clarity and structure of your writing by rearranging sentences and paragraphs (if necessary) for an enhanced read.
-For works of non-fiction it also takes into account information sequence, effective language, basic fact checking and consistency in layout. *Note: this does not involve a first read through, I work through the manuscript once only, from start to finish.
+Line editing improves the overall style, quality, pace and clarity of your writing by suggesting improvements to sentence and paragraph structure and tone, plus rearranging the text for an enhanced read.
+For works of non-fiction it also takes into account effective language, basic fact checking and consistency in layout.

 I understand that a writer’s work is personal.
 My goal is to respect your writing style and the overall tone of your work.
 I will only suggest substantive revisions if necessary for the success of your project.